⚠️ Research in Progress: Doctoral Defence Forthcoming

 The fourth conversation concerns methodology.
 Wang and Burris (1997) developed Photovoice as a participatory action research method that places cameras in community members’ hands and uses structured group analysis to develop recommendations for change.
 Fricker (2007) provided the ethical foundation: epistemic injustice is the wrong done to someone specifically in their capacity as a knower.
 A methodological response to epistemic injustice is an ethical response before it is a methodological one.

 This dissertation contributes a new methodology to this conversation: blended witnessing.
 It braids Photovoice with Scholarly Personal Narrative (Nash, 2004) through protective divergence, maintaining deliberate separation between researcher experience and participant testimony to prevent appropriation while enabling solidarity.
 The researcher’s story and the participants’ stories run parallel.
 They resonate.
-They do not merge.
+They remain distinct.

 5. Care Ethics and Trauma-Informed Research Practice